sourari/Physical-Chemistry/complexnumbers.md

 $e^{ix}=e^{ix+2n\pi}$, where n is an integer.

-All these identities can be summerized in one, probably the most important, eqaution in mathematics: the Euler's identity
+All these identities can be summerized in one of the most important eqaution in mathematics: the Euler's identity
 <p align="center"> $e^{i\pi}=-1$.</p>

 [Go back to home page](/README.md)